The 101 Dalmatians Musical: Production

 The choreographey is by Warren Carlyle.
 In addition to having humans playing the primarily canine characters, 15 actual Dalmatian dogs are featured in the production, trained and handled by Joel Slaven.
 The dogs are a mix of show dogs and ones adopted from various rescue groups around the country.
-After the production has finished its run, the dogs will be put up for adoption.
+After the production finished its run, the dogs were put up for adoption.

 To achieve the novel's telling of the story from the canine perspective, actors portraying human characters were set on 15-inch stilts so that they would be taller than the canine characters, and the puppies are played by child actors.
 Rachel York was cast as the infamous Cruella DeVil.
 After a workshop in Mexico, The 101 Dalmatians Musical made its worldwide debut in October 2009 at the Orpheum Theatre in Minneapolis.
 As of 2010, it is on a nationwide tour.
-On January 31, 2010, Rachel York announced on her blog that she had stepped down from the role of Cruella DeVil to pursue other projects, and that the role would be taken over by Sara Gettelfinger.
-The tour was originally scheduled to run through June 2010, however on March 19, 2010, the production company announced that the tour would end on April 18, 2010, when it concludes its engagement at Madison Square Garden.
+In January 2010, Rachel York stepped down from the role of Cruella DeVil to pursue other projects, and the role was taken over by Sara Gettelfinger.
+The tour was originally scheduled to run through June 2010, but the tour ended on April 18, concluding at Madison Square Garden.

 Reception

 Lawson Taitte of the Dallas Morning News considered it "grand entertainment - and a pretty good musical", and felt the use of Dalmatian colored costumes, without dog features, and the use of stilts for the human characters, worked well.
 While he felt none of the music was memorable, he did find it fun.
 He particularly praised York's performance as Cruella, calling it an "over-the-top (but tasteful!) tour de force" with powerhouse vocals and sex appeal", and felt the kids were "cuter" than the live Dalmatians in the musical.
-The Detroit News's Eric Henrickson called it a "heartfelt family musical" and a "fun introduction to the live stage for young audiences" that had the kids in the audience...dancing in their seats" which he felt made the show "success[ful] on its most important level.".
+The Detroit News's Eric Henrickson called it a "heartfelt family musical" and a "fun introduction to the live stage for young audiences" that had the kids in the audience...dancing in their seats" which he felt made the show "success[ful] on its most important level".
 He praised the introductory tune was "colorful" and "tuneful", and the musical's actors for their performances.
 In particular, he highlights York as a "divinely wicked Cruella" who is "the best part of the show" and Ludwig as a charming Pongo who was "underutilized".
-Henrickson criticized the performance for getting "bogged down in staged bits", particularly the song for Jasper and Jinx and the addition of filler to the story, and for the "disjointed hodgepodge" of musical numbers that do not "fit well together or with the setting" and found some of the choreography "more show choir than showstopper."
+Henrickson criticized the performance for getting "bogged down in staged bits", particularly the song for Jasper and Jinx and the addition of filler to the story, and for the "disjointed hodgepodge" of musical numbers that do not "fit well together or with the setting" and found some of the choreography "more show choir than showstopper".